pprp/PicoNAS/README.md

-# PPLIB for one shot nas
+# A Library for One-Shot Neural Architecture Search

 ## TODO LIST